 Here we are going to use the OFFSET function instead of direct cell references for the named range.

-The OFFSET function returns a reference to a arrange that is a specified number of rows and columns from a cell or range of cells.
+The OFFSET function returns a reference to a range that is a specified number of rows and columns from a cell or the range of cells.
 The function has five arguments as below.

 OFFSET(reference, rows, cols, [height], [width])

-In our case, we can use the first three arguments to define the initial range.
+We can use the first three arguments to define the initial range in our case.
 Then the other two optional arguments ([height] and [width]) can be used to provide dynamic input to the function.

 Consider the following table.
 Let’s say you continue to add more products to the end of the table, and you need to create a dynamic named range for the Amount column to calculate the total amount.